atuttle/pgb-fix-icon/readme.md

 There's this [shitty bug in Phonegap Build][bug].
 Android builds use the HDPI icon and splash screen on XHDPI devices.

-This script fixes the icon (todo: splash screen), recompiles the APK, re-signs it, and re-[zipaligns][za] it.
+This script fixes the icon, recompiles the APK, re-signs it (prompting you for your keystore passwords & alias), and re-[zipaligns][za] it.

 ## Install